 You can do the following at home to relieve your child’s symptoms:

-Give your child over-the-counter (OTC) medications, such as ibuprofen or acetaminophen, to treat pain and fever.
+Give your child over-the-counter (OTC) medicines, such as ibuprofen or acetaminophen, to treat pain and fever.
 Do not give ibuprofen to infants 6 months of age or less or to a child who is dehydrated or constantly vomiting.
 Do not give aspirin to a child.
 This can put your child at risk of a serious illness called Reye’s syndrome.

 Cold liquids, ice, or frozen juice bars may help soothe mouth pain.
 Avoid giving your child spicy or acidic foods.